Tanz0rz/haxe-fmod/MIGRATION.md

 build: `FmodEvents.hx`, `FmodBuses.hx`, `FmodVCAs.hx`,
 `FmodSnapshots.hx`, and `FmodParameters.hx`, each with a `...Guids` companion class holding the matching GUIDs under the same identifiers.
-`haxelib run haxefmod generate` produces identical files from a built `assets/fmod/Desktop/Master.strings.bank` when you want to generate without opening FMOD Studio.

 The old single-file `FmodConstants.hx` output is gone.
 Rename references using the mangling rules (`FmodSongs.MainLevel` becomes